Increase Non-dues Revenue with Interactive and Competency Based elearning

 Vector-based graphic of a woman standing on an ascending bar graph.
 There is also a line graph that is ascending upwards

-Increasing non-dues revenue is one of the primary challenges that associations face today.
-While selling online education courses is a valuable revenue source for some associations, there are ever-increasing opportunities for associations looking to expand their catalog.
-This article discusses strategies that associations can adopt to expand their catalog and increase non-dues revenue.
+Increasing non-dues revenue is one of the primary challenges that member-based organizations face today.
+While selling online education courses is a valuable revenue source, there are ever-increasing opportunities to build beyond a standard course catalog.

 Interactive Courses: Continuing Education’s Major Facelift with Minimal Change